eForms Logo

 • 52% of adult children don’t know where their parents store estate documents.[5]

-Use the statutory form as required by the State where the principal resides.
-If unsure, use the jurisdiction mentioned on the driver’s license fo the principal.
+Use the statutory form as required by the state where the principal resides.
+If unsure, use the jurisdiction mentioned on the driver’s license for the principal.

 The principal must choose which financial powers the agent will have.
 It is most common to give all powers to the agent.